ThunderFly-aerospace/thumby/README.md

 ###### Differences Between Inserts
-The CNC printers supportes three sizes of thumbnails.
+3D printers supportes three sizes of thumbnails.
 I recommand insert via option `--insert-all`.
 If you want for example use different thumbnails for different sizes, you can insert thumbnails one by one with options: `--insert-mini`, `--insert-normal` and `--insert-large`.
 ##### Clear of Thumbnail
 Delete thumbnails from your gcode file.
 Thumbnails in gcode have to be formated correctly.
 Script doesn't remove comments or empty lines.